wfcommons/WfCommons/README.md

 ### Installation using pip

-While `pip` can be used to install WorkflowHub, we suggest the following approach for reliable installation when many Python environments are available:
+While `pip` can be used to install WfCommons, we suggest the following approach for reliable installation when many Python environments are available:

 ```